Current Status of Inert Higgs Dark Matter with Dark Fermions: The model

 Some comments on this model are as follows: \begin{itemize} \item The inclusion of the third term in Eq.~(\ref{eq:LF}) aims to generate the chiral enhancement effect in the one-loop process to $\Delta a_{\mu}$.
-Without the presence of this chiral enhancement effect, it becomes challenging for the vector-like leptons to provide a simultaneous explanation for $\Delta a_{\mu}$ and to satisfy the collider constraints~\cite{Okada:2014qsa}. \item Both the doublets $H_2$ and $\Psi$ can contribute to the oblique parameters, $S$, $T$, and $U$~\cite{Peskin:1991sw}, thereby alleviating the strong restrictions on the parameter space of the inert 2HDM~\cite{Fan:2022dck}. \item The singlet fermion field $\chi$ cannot be a Majorana type as it would lead to excessively large neutrino masses via the one-loop process~\cite{Ma:2006km} in our parameter space of interest. \item ${\cal L}_F$ or ${\cal L}_S$ alone can represent a Lagrangian for a pure fermion or scalar DM model.
+Without the presence of this chiral enhancement effect, it becomes challenging for the vector-like leptons to provide a simultaneous explanation for $\Delta a_{\mu}$ and to satisfy the collider constraints~\cite{Okada:2014qsa}. \item Both the doublets $H_2$ and $\Psi$ can contribute to the oblique parameters, $S$, $T$, and $U$~\cite{Peskin:1991sw}, thereby alleviating the strong restrictions on the parameter space of the inert 2HDM~\cite{Fan:2022dck}. \item {The singlet fermion field $\chi$ in this model can be either Dirac-type or Majorana-type.
+However, if $\chi$ is Majorana-type, as discussed in Ref.~\cite{Ma:2006km,Cai:2017jrq}, the parameter space under consideration would result in excessively large neutrino masses via the one-loop process.
+Thus, from a phenomenological perspective, the $(g-2)_{\mu}$ excess provides a strong indication for treating the $\chi$ field as Dirac-type rather than Majorana-type in this study.} \item ${\cal L}_F$ or ${\cal L}_S$ alone can represent a Lagrangian for a pure fermion or scalar DM model.
 However, neither by itself can provide a significant contribution to $\Delta a_{\mu}$.
-Therefore, we combine both of them with ${\cal L}_{\text{mix}}$ in this work. \item We only consider the second generation of the lepton sector in ${\cal L}_{\text{mix}}$ for simplicity, but it can be straightforwardly extended to include all three generations of the lepton sector. \end{itemize}
+Therefore, we combine both of them with ${\cal L}_{\text{mix}}$ in this work. \item In the minimal model, ${\cal L}_{\text{mix}}$, we consider only the second generation of the lepton sector.
+However, it can be straightforwardly extended to include all three generations.
+The couplings of the dark fermion to $e$, $\mu$, and $\tau$ can be treated as free and independent parameters.
+This flexibility allows us to set the couplings to $e$ and $\tau$ small enough that they do not affect the results of this analysis.